P. H. A. Braxton: Politics and early career

 Braxton became active in politics, and in May 1872, he was elected county constable.
-Later that year a warrant was written for a local doctor named William Virus.
-Virus was notorious and had been accused of murder but never tried.
+Later that year a warrant was written for a local doctor named William Virus, who had been accused of murder but was never tried.
 When Braxton and two other men went to Virus' farm, Virus refused to cooperate and threatened to kill Braxton.
 Braxton and his companions subdued Virus, but when Virus was received by the court, he accused Braxton of assault and battery.
 The court would not take Braxton's accusation that Virus resisted arrest and threatened to kill an officer of the law in the discharge of duty.
 As Braxton was black and Virus white, Braxton concluded that this was because of prejudice and resigned from his position.

 In the meantime, Braxton began to study law and in October and November 1874 he was a member of a United States paneled jury, and in 1874 he moved to Washington, DC.
 In June 1875 he received an appointment as a collector at the United States Custom House at Low Cedar Point, Virginia.

 Religious career

-In October 1875 he was Baptized by Rev. Silas Miles and on July 9, 1876 he was commissioned to preach the gospel.
+In October 1875 he was baptized by Rev. Silas Miles and on July 9, 1876 he was commissioned to preach the gospel.
 In December 1878 he was appointed general collecting agent of the consolidated American Baptist Missionary Convention, and moved to Richmond, Virginia.
 In April, 1879 he moved to Cavalry Baptist church in Baltimore Maryland.
 He was ordained on June 6 and officially became the church's pastor on June 8, 1879.
-He was very successful at Calvary, building from a congregation of ten meeting in borrowed space a large congregation meeting in a newly built church located at Park, Howard, and Biddle.
+He was very successful at Calvary, building from a congregation of ten who met in borrowed space to a large congregation with a newly built church located at Park, Howard, and Biddle.

-He was a member of the Virginia State Baptist Convention, the New England Baptist Missionary Convention, and the Brotherhood of Liberty.
+Braxton was a member of the Virginia State Baptist Convention, the New England Baptist Missionary Convention, and the Brotherhood of Liberty.
 He was an outspoken advocate for civil rights, for the education of African American children, and for the hiring of black teachers.
 In February 1892, the Baptist Ministers' Conference, a group dominated by white clergymen, expelled Braxton from their conference, a move which was strongly criticized by Braxton's congregation.
 That year, Braxton met with president Benjamin Harrison to discuss the violence against blacks in the south.
-When the president stated he could not act, Braxton spoke out at the State Convention of colored Baptists protesting against the lack of constitutional power to defend the rights of blacks.
+When the president stated he could not act, Braxton spoke out at the State Convention of Colored Baptists protesting against the lack of constitutional power to defend the rights of blacks.
 Braxton retired in 1899.

 Family and death

 On October 18, 1881 he married Katie Bannister of Baltimore.
 Braxton died on March 7, 1900.
-His funeral was at Temple Baptist Church, which was formerly Calvary, where he was pastor.
+His funeral was at Temple Baptist Church, which was formerly known as Calvary, where he was pastor.